hanzala-sohrab/todo-cli/README.md

 # CoronaSafe Engineering Fellowship Test Problem

-Thanks for applying to the CoronaSafe Engineering fellowship!
+This repository contains the source code in the C++ programming language for the [CoronaSafe Engineering fellowship](https://fullstack.pupilfirst.org/) test problem!

-In this step we want to see how you implement a command-line (CLI) program that lets you manage your todos.
+The task was to implement a command-line (CLI) program that lets you manage your todos.

 The specification for this problem is written down as tests.
-Since we haven’t actually implemented anything, the tests are currently failing.
-You have to solve the problem by implementing the application and getting all the tests to pass.

-Here's how it should work when you're done:

-[![Todo-CLI](https://res.cloudinary.com/sv-co/image/upload/v1607935139/fullstack-CEF/Todo-CLI/play-video-demo_fp50wp.png)](https://vimeo.com/490621534)
+Here's a demo of the completed application [![Todo-CLI](https://res.cloudinary.com/sv-co/image/upload/v1607935139/fullstack-CEF/Todo-CLI/play-video-demo_fp50wp.png)](https://vimeo.com/490621534)

 ## Getting started

 1. Install CPP: You should have build support for cpp on your system.